energywebfoundation/ocn-node/README.md

 The API key will be printed on node start, be it generated or user-specified.
 Consult the [API documentation](https://shareandcharge.bitbucket.io) for more information on how to use the Admin API.

+#### 1.5 Setting the runtime mode

+The client can be run in "dev" or "prod" mode.
+By default, prod mode is in effect, which will check to see if the provided public client URL is reachable over HTTPS and is accessible to the outside world.
+When running in dev mode (by setting `ocn.client.dev = true`), the client will allow insecure HTTP connections made over localhost.

 ### 2. Running the Node